KrishnaGaur12/Meridian/backend/docs/backend-ai-ml.md

 ## 5. Decision Rules & Heuristic Fallbacks

-When DeepSeek or external APIs are unavailable or unconfigured, the backend falls back to deterministic decision logic (`FallbackGenerator`):
+When Gemini or external APIs are unavailable or unconfigured, the backend falls back to deterministic decision logic (`FallbackGenerator`):

 ```python
 # Decision Rule Mapping